rizlas/whatsapp_desktop/README.md

 How you say?

 - Using Nativefier that is a command-line tool to easily create a “desktop app” for any web site with minimal fuss. <https://github.com/nativefier/nativefier>
-- Docker and docker-compose to keep your system clean and avoiding command like
+- Docker and docker-compose to keep your system clean and avoiding commands like

     ```bash
     npm install world